-- Lease and sale of land; - Sale of buildings; - Lease of buildings when the lease duration exceeds 2 months (except accommodation in hotels and vacancy residences); - Financial services; - Certain services rendered by not-for-profit organizations; - Postal services; - Certain supplies in connection with oil exploration; - Supply of newspapers, magazines and books of any kind; - Newspaper printing services, as well as the supply of advertising in electronic and written media; - Donation of goods made in case of natural or social calamities.
+- Lease and sale of land; - Sale of buildings; - Lease of buildings when the lease duration exceeds 2 months (except accommodation in hotels and vacancy residences), unless the lessor opts for the lease to be subject to VAT; - Financial services; - Certain services rendered by not-for-profit organizations; - Educational services rendered by private and public educational institutions; - Postal services; - Certain supplies in connection with oil exploration;

+- Supply of newspapers, magazines and books of any kind; - Newspaper printing services, as well as the supply of advertising in electronic and written media; - Supply of services relating to gambling activities, casinos and hippodromes; - Supply of services performed outside Albania by a taxable person whose place of activity or residence is in Albania; - Donation of goods made in case of natural or social calamities.

-The rate of VAT is 20 %.
-Exports of goods and services, and supplies relating to international transport are zero-rated.
+The rate of VAT is 20%.
+Exports of goods and services and supplies relating to international transport and telecommunications are zero-rated.